pasimako/one-page-website-template/README.md

+# one-page-website-template

-# One Page Website Template
+__One Page Website Template__

+This repository contains the code built step by step in my tutorial at [ubuverse.com/one-page-website-template](https://ubuverse.com/one-page-website-template/).

-# About
+## About

-Template of a simple one page responsive website with a contact form and full-screen landing page for promoting a product, or business.
-It that does not use any external libraries.

-Code part of my tutorial at https://ubuverse.com/one-page-website-template/
+A simple, responsive one-page website template featuring:

+- Full-screen landing section
+- Contact form
+- Sections for showcasing a product or business

+This template does not rely on any external libraries.

-# Preview
+## Preview

 ![](preview_1.png)

 ![](preview_2.png)

+## License

+MIT